-In fact, we recommend it.
 Exercise is important for physical, mental, and emotional health.
 Movement supports your immune system, and is a great antidote for the anxiety and depression that can come from isolation.
-And it’s a safe, socially distanced way of getting around.
-It’s also a great time to be out on the streets, as there is less car traffic.
+And biking is a safe, socially distanced way of getting around.

 Where can I get my bike fixed?

 At your bike shop (probably).
 Thanks to CalBike and other organizations, bicycle repair services are designated as essential businesses, and may therefore stay open in California, unless a local order expressly prohibits it.
 While some shops are closed, many shops are open for reduced service with reduced hours, or for appointment-only services.